Ashraf-G-R-A/Ashraf-G-R-A/README.md

 ## 🚀 Work Experience
 🔭 I’m currently working on **[Digital Egypt Initiative](https://your-project-link.com)**
-👯 I’m looking to collaborate on **Android and Cross-Platform Projects**
+- Developing and maintaining native mobile applications with a focus on Android (Kotlin, Java).
- Studied core Android development components, including **Activities, Fragments, Retrofit, and API integration**.
+- Gaining experience in cross-platform development, UI/UX, and API integration.
-- Gained hands-on experience in **building and optimizing mobile applications**.
+- Ensuring app performance, responsiveness, and adherence to modern development practices.

 📜 **Instant Diploma under the supervision of Mohamed Magdy** *(5 months)*